Zero-marking in English

 Zero-marking in English is the indication of a particular grammatical function by the absence of any morpheme (word, prefix, or suffix).
 The most common types of zero-marking in English involve zero articles, zero relative pronouns, and zero subordinating conjunctions.
 Examples are I like cats in which the absence of the definite article, the, signals cats to be an indefinite reference, whose specific identity is not known to the listener; that's the cat I saw in which the relative clause (that) I saw omits the implied relative pronoun, that, which would otherwise be the object of the clause's verb; and I wish you were here. in which the dependent clause, (that) you were here, omits the subordinating conjunction, that.

 In some varieties of English, grammatical information that would be typically expressed in other English varieties by grammatical function words or bound morpheme may be omitted.
 For example, most varieties of English use explicit plural morphemes (singular mango and plural mangoes), West Indian creole languages refer to plural objects without such morphology (I find one dozen mango.).

 The lack of marking to show grammatical category or agreement is known as zero-marking or zero morpheme realization.
 That information is typically expressed with prepositions, articles, bound morphemes or function words in other varieties of English.

 Zero article

-The term zero article refers to noun phrases that contain no articles, either definite or indefinite.
-English, like many other languages, does not require an article in plural noun phrases with a generic reference, one that is to a general class of things.
+The term zero article refers to the phenomenon wherein grammatically valid noun phrases contain no articles, either definite or indefinite.
+It is also used in reference to a theoretical zero-length article that can be said to be used in place of an expected article in some situations.

+English, like many other languages, does not require an article in plural noun phrases with a generic reference, that is, a reference to a general class of things.

-English also uses no article before a mass noun or a plural noun if the reference is indefinite, which is not specifically identifiable in context.
+English also uses no article before a mass noun or a plural noun if the reference is indefinite and not specifically identifiable in context.
 For example: